 How would you feel if a gang of fabulously wealthy twenty-somethings kept appearing in your young daughter’s bedroom, telling her she’s really special but then badgering her to send messages and money?
 If, like my 13-year-old daughter, she’s been taken in (and not yet spat out) by the YouTube phenomenon, it’s happening right now – in a bedroom near you.

-You might not be familiar with names like Alfie Deyes, Oli White, Zoella and Joe Sugg: but your kids are.
-This was brought home to me this year when our daughter presented her usual Christmas list in the form of a PowerPoint presentation.
+If you are not already familiar with names like Alfie Deyes, Oli White and Zoella, you can count on the fact that your kids are.
+They are the celebrities of the modern era: take Joe Sugg, Zoella’s brother, who is a contestant on this year’s Strictly Come Dancing.
+The power these young youtube influencers wield was brought home to me this year when our daughter presented her usual Christmas list in the form of a PowerPoint presentation.
 Included in her gigantic inventory are the usual YouTuber-related items, including Zoella’s advent calendar (£50 for 12 days), ‘festive’ crackers, plus the usual hazchem unguents and crappy cosmetics.